ewhal/pomf-todo/README.md

 - Remove `ob_start`
 - Split `upload.php` into a common file class for file functions and the last ~15 lines of code for handling the upload and response
+- Seperate default settings and local settings

+### Release `4.0.0`

+- Rewrite upload API
+  - Decide if `status` / `errorcodes` are bad or not
+    - Use HTTP responses like any sane API, don't reinvent the wheel
+  - Move to an api-subdomain (e.g. <https://api.pantsu.cat/v2/files/>)
+  - Don't forget the more obscure HTTP methods such as `OPTIONS`
 - Add internationalization support
   - May require swapping Swig templates for Mustache or Handlebars
-- Seperate default settings and local settings

 ## pantsu/docs